 LLC Florida Cost: Everything You Need to Know

-3. Naming the Florida LLC
+2. Naming the Florida LLC

 LLC Florida cost refers to how much an individual would pay in fees to form a limited liability company in the state of Florida.
 In general, the cost to file articles of organization is $100, and if you would like to register an agent for the LLC, then that is an additional $25.
 All payments by credit card must be done online.

-Forming a Limited Liability Company in Florida
+Cost of Forming a LLC in Florida

 There are some requirements in the state of Florida for limited liability companies.